ayan-biswas0412/gssoc2021-HotelOnTouch/README.md

 Got a problem?
 Ask your mentors, ask other students, or ask the community.

-Our community is large, and there are people who are not mentors in the contest.
-Mentors are listed.
+Our community is not so large so we value each and every persons and want to enlarge the community.
 Everyone else you talk with may be a non-mentor.

 Students should keep in mind that some people are non-mentors,